 Little Rock, AR—American Atheists, on behalf of its constituents in Arkansas, wrote to express serious concern over HB 1626.
 This bill would require every public high school to offer elective courses on the Bible if requested by students.

 American Atheists opposed HB 1626 for three reasons.
 First, it is wasteful of public education resources.
 Second, it puts schools at risk for liability.
-Third, it may result in religious coercion against Virginia students.
+Third, it may result in religious coercion against Arkansas students.

 In 2017, the state of Kentucky passed HB 128, which establishes elective Bible classes in Kentucky schools.
 The ACLU conducted a case study on the implementation of the elective Bible courses in public schools and determined that the majority of courses did not fall within the Constitutional strictures of being “objective, nondevotional, and … not promot[ing] any specific religious view.”
 The ACLU concluded that several of the courses were being used to impose religious “life lessons and actively inculcate Christianity.”

 Further, a case study on Bible curriculum in the state of Texas conducted by Dr. Mark Chancey of Southern Methodist University found numerous violations of the constitutional requirements clarified by Roberts v.
 Madigan.
 This depth report concluded that

 - Most Bible courses in Texas have teachers with no academic training in biblical, religious, or theological studies, and some were even taught by local clergy.

 - Most Bible courses are taught as religious and devotional classes that promote one faith perspective over all others.